If you’re diabetic or prediabetic, you’ve definitely heard that fruits are bad for you.

 A single orange will give you about 80% of the Vitamin C you need for an entire day!
 Oranges also contain potassium, which is great for muscle recovery.

 Please note that this blog post tries to focus on the most popular and best fruits to manage diabetes.
-However, there are plenty of other citrus fruits such as grapefruit or tart cherries that didn’t make this list.
+However, there are plenty of supplements and vitamins that can help you manage as well.

 Summary: That doctor quote about apples applies to oranges too.